catalyzeio/guide-api/getting_started/README.md

 ## Summary

-The purpose of this section was to get you familiar with the API and the Dashboard and get your develper account environment configured such that you are ready to complete the rest of the guides in thise section.
+The purpose of this section was to get you familiar with the API and the Dashboard and get your developer account environment configured such that you are ready to complete the rest of the guides in this section.

 Please log in to the Dashboard and check that you see the following items to verify that this section was completed successfully: